cado-security/product-help/docs/cado/deploy/gcp/gcp-secret-manager.md

 # Secret Manager

-The initial minimal deployment stores the key used to encrypt secrets in Cado locally on the machine.
-Enabling a Secret Manager allows Cado to instead store the key in GCP Secret Manager.
+The initial minimal deployment stores the key used to encrypt secrets in / Forensic Acquisition and Investigation locally on the machine.
+Enabling a Secret Manager allows / Forensic Acquisition and Investigation to instead store the key in GCP Secret Manager.

 ### Prerequisites